//Snus and the EU – a golden public health opportunity?

 By Alan Hardacre, Head of Group Corporate Affairs

-Even though it’s been around for several centuries, snus is a largely misunderstood tobacco product outside of its native Scandinavia.
+Even though the oral tobacco product has been around for several centuries, it’s largely unknown, and misunderstood, outside of its native Scandinavia.

 The EU’s current ban on snus – with only Sweden exempted – hardly helps.